Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 To clear search results and see Start menu contents again in Windows Vista or 7, click the X mark in the right corner of Search box.

-Search button (in Windows XP) or box (in Windows Vista, 7 and 8) in Windows Explorer and Search Folder are more convenient ways of searching for items.
+Search button (in Windows XP) or box (in Windows Vista, 7 and 8/8.1) in Windows/File Explorer, and Search Folder can sometimes be more convenient ways of searching for items.

 The most important difference between those is that search results are limited to the active folder while using the Search button or Search box - if you are in My Pictures folder, the results will be only from that folder, not from anywhere else.
 Search Folder looks for items in all indexed locations.